Edgeworth David Medal

 Edgeworth David Medal 2023

-The Edgeworth David Medal for 2023 has been awarded to Professor Qilin Qang FRSN of the University of Technology Sydney.
+The Edgeworth David Medal for 2023 has been awarded to Professor Qilin Wang FRSN of the University of Technology Sydney.
 Professor Wang, has achieved international recognition for his contributions to sustainable wastewater treatment and wastewater-based epidemiology.
 His patented technology can convert wastewater treatment plants into carbon-neutral energy generators by ingeniously harnessing a waste by-product on-site.
 In addition to this energy innovation, Professor Wang’s technology significantly reduces the environmental impact of wastewater treatment by effectively preventing pollution — including antibiotic resistance genes, pathogens, nitrogen, microplastics, and ‘forever chemicals’ – from entering the environment while minimising waste production and land usage.

 Furthermore, Professor Wang has pioneered the development of an accurate prediction tool that can forecast hospital admissions due to COVID-19 up to four weeks in advance, relying on wastewater-based epidemiology.
 His outstanding contributions have been recognised through numerous research and industry awards, including a Eureka Prize for Outstanding Early Career Researcher, a Eureka Prize for Applied Environment Research, an Australian Research Leader in Water Supply & Treatment, a NSW Young Tall Poppy, a Prime Minister’s Prize Finalist, a MIT Technology Review Innovator, and Australia’s Most Innovative Engineer.
 He secured a tenured full professorship only seven years after PhD completion, a German Humboldt Fellowship for Experienced Researcher, an ARC DECRA Fellowship only six months after his PhD completion, and an ARC Future Fellowship—Level 2 only five years after PhD completion.